Boen97/BackStore/notes/os/three-easy-pieces/intro.md

 a memory reference within one running program does not affect the address space of other processes or the OS itself

 ### Concurrency

+the problem of concurrency are no longer limited just to the OS itself modern `multi-threaded` programs exhibit the same problems

+you can think of a thread as a function within the `same memory space` as other functions and with more than one of them active at a time.

+when the shared counter is incremented, takes three instructions:
+1. one to load the value of the counter from memory into a register
+2. one to increment it
+3. one to store it back into memory because these three instructions do not execute `atomically(all at once)`, strange things can happen

+### Persistence